Paul A. Engelmayer: White-collar crime

 In 2014, Engelmayer sentenced Nelson Castro, a Bronx assemblyman who was a longtime secret government informant, making recordings of colleagues while twice winning reelection.
-Calling Castro's cooperation historic and noting that it had resulted in successful prosecutions including of a fellow assemblyman, Engelmayer sentenced Castro to two years' probation and 500 hours of community service on his federal false statement charge. "[T]he good that you did by cooperating over a period of years exposed and put an end to far more official corruption and misconduct than you engaged in", Engelmayer said.
+Calling Castro's cooperation historic and noting that it resulted in successful prosecutions including of a fellow assemblyman, Engelmayer sentenced Castro to two years' probation and 500 hours of community service on his federal false statement charge. "[T]he good that you did by cooperating over a period of years exposed and put an end to far more official corruption and misconduct than you engaged in", Engelmayer said.
 Too often, he said, elected officials "talk a good game about fighting corruption and then they do nothing about it.
 For all your warts, for all your misdeeds, you did something about it."

 In 2015, Engelmayer sentenced Dmitry Braverman, an IT employee at the law firm of Wilson Sonsini, to two years in prison on insider trading charges, based on his trading ahead of mergers underway at the law firm.

-In 2016, Engelmayer sentenced Alonzo Knowles, a Bahamian man who had hacked celebrities' email and attempted to sell unreleased movie and television scripts and personal images and videos, to 60 months in prison.
+In 2016, Engelmayer sentenced Alonzo Knowles, a Bahamian man who hacked celebrities' email and attempted to sell unreleased movie and television scripts and personal images and videos, to 60 months in prison.
 The sentence was about twice as long as recommended by federal sentencing guidelines, in part because Knowles, while awaiting sentencing, had been caught sending emails plotting, upon his release, to sell the scripts and materials.

-In 2016, Engelmayer presided over the trial of "Banana King" Thomas Hoey on charges that he had embezzled nearly $800,000 from his banana-distribution company's employees' retirement fund.
+In 2016, Engelmayer presided over the trial of "Banana King" Thomas Hoey on charges that he embezzled nearly $800,000 from his banana-distribution company's employees' retirement fund.
 Hoey was convicted at trial and sentenced to 84 months' imprisonment, 66 of which were to run largely consecutive to a separate federal sentence on narcotics and obstruction of justice charges.